 - The power requirement of the servo amplifier unit is the sum of the power requirements of individual servo motors. - When a servo motor accelerates or decelerates rapidly, it may require twice as much power as the continuous rating momentarily.
-Check on the input voltage required when more than one servo motor accelarates or decelarates simultaneously, and keep the voltage above 170VAC for three-phase input and above 187 VAC for single-phase input. - Refer to Chapter 5 in Part II of "FANUC CONTROL MOTER β series Description" (B-65232EN) for details of the power requirements.
+Check on the input voltage required when more than one servo motor accelarates or decelarates simultaneously, and keep the voltage above 170VAC for threephase input and above 187 VAC for single-phase - Refer to Chapter 5 in Part III of "FANUC SERVO MOTER β series Description" (B-65232EN) for details of the power requirements.